notify-events/wordpress/readme.txt

 = Contact Form 7 =

-* Form Submit
+* Form Submitted

 = WPForms =

-* Form Submit
+* Form Submitted

 = Ninja Forms =

-* Form Submit
+* Form Submitted

-If you have not found support for the plugin or event you need, then just leave a request in the "[Support](https://wordpress.org/support/plugin/notify-events/)" section and we will try to help you.
+If you have not found the plugin or event you need in the list above, just leave a request in the "[Support](https://wordpress.org/support/plugin/notify-events/)" section and we will try to help you.

 === Features ===

-= Templating =
+= Message templating =
 Customize event message templates using predefined variables.
-You have a variables set for each plugin, depending on its settings.
+There are specific variables set for each plugin, depending on its settings.
-*For example: for Contact Form 7, your form fields will be available for you as a variables in message template editor.*
+*For example: for Contact Form 7, the form fields will be available to you as variables in the message template editor.*

-= Formatting the message =
+= Message formatting =
-You can use simple text formatting to highlight key points for faster and better processing of messages.
+Use simple text formatting to highlight key points for faster and better processing of messages.

+= Unlimited numbers of subscribers =
+Set up the distribution of messages among your team members by adding an unlimited number of subscribers.
+Share a special link to give certain people access to your channel.

 = Message prioritizing =
-Determine which messages will be delivered to certain recipient by priority.
-Focus only on the events you want.
+Determine what kind of notifications will be delivered to a specific recipient by setting priority.
+Focus only on the events that are really important for you.

-= Work time filter =
+= Working hours filter =
 Set up your channel to receive notifications during business hours.

-=== Costs and Limits ===
+=== Pricing and limitations ===

-The [Notify.Events](https://notify.events) service has a **free tariff**, which is enough to fully use the service with a small number of messages sent per month.
-For more information about tariff plans and limits, please visit [Pricing](https://notify.events/pricing) section.
+[Notify.Events](https://notify.events) has a **free plan** with a limited number of messages included per month.
+It is good to get acquainted with the service and even fully use it before the limit is reached.
+The plan is renewed each month.
+For more information about plans and limitations, please visit the [Pricing](https://notify.events/pricing) section.

 == Changelog ==

+= 1.2.2 =
+Description and text fixes.

 = 1.2.1 =
 Bugfixes.